A tale of three homotopies: Overview of existing notions of homotopies

+The claim of \cite[Th.~36]{Mar2} essentially implies that the homotopy hypothesis holds.
+In \cite{Doubek}, it is noted that the proof of the above result given in \cite{Mar2} is incomplete, and a proof of a much more general statement under, however, somewhat more restrictive assumptions on the operad $\mathcal{P}$ is given.
+In Section~\ref{concordance-and-Markl}, we shall explain how to view this result from a different angle and prove the homotopy hypothesis for any Koszul operad.

-In the preceding propositions the non-leading terms `$\ldots$' are not explicitly given.
-Hence, these propositions do not immediately lead to a notion of homotopy morphism, or homotopy between homotopy morphisms.
-Nevertheless, the first of them matches the notion of a homotopy morphism between two homotopy $\mathcal{P}$-algebras as a morphism of dg $\mathcal{P}^{\ac}$-coalgebras between their bar complexes, in the sense that the operadic reformulation of the latter yields a minimal model with a differential of the required shape.
-This story starts even at an earlier stage, since the minimal model of $\mathcal{P}$ is built on the set of generators $s^{-1}\overline{\mathcal{P}^{\ac}}$ (since $\mathcal{P}$ is assumed Koszul).
-As concerns the second proposition, only the existence theorem for such a resolution is proved in~\cite{Mar2}, and it is obvious that such a model cannot be unique in any reasonable sense (it is not minimal by the construction, and hence there is lots of freedom when reconstructing the lower terms `$\ldots$' for the differential).
-In one example, the nonsymmetric operad of associative algebras, explicit formulae for images of the generators under the differential were computed in \cite{Mar2}, and it was observed that this recovers the definition of a natural transformation between two $A_\infty$-functors based on the notion of derivation homotopy, as in~\cite{Fuk,Gran99,L-H,Lyu}.
-Below, we shall explain how to obtain an explicit resolution of the prescribed type in a natural way, thus providing an honest notion of operadic homotopy.
+\begin{remark} It is worth noticing that even if the homotopy hypothesis holds, such a model of $\mathcal{P}_{\bullet\to\bullet}$ does not have to be unique (it is not minimal by the construction, and hence there is freedom in how to reconstruct the non-leading terms).
+In one example, the nonsymmetric operad of associative algebras, explicit formulae for images of the generators under the differential were computed in \cite{Mar2}, and it was observed that this recovers the definition of a natural transformation between two $A_\infty$-functors based on the notion of derivation homotopy, as in~\cite{Fuk,Gran99,L-H,Lyu}. \end{remark}

-\begin{remark} The formula for $[[h]]$ makes one think of derivation homotopies as well, but this intuition is only correct under very restrictive assumptions, e.g., for the case $\mathcal{P}=\Lie$ the derivation homotopy formulae only work for Abelian $L_\infty$ algebras, see \cite{SSS,SS07}.
+\begin{remark} The formula for $[[h]]$ makes one think of derivation homotopies as well, but this intuition is only correct under very restrictive assumptions, e.g., for the case $\mathcal{P}=\Lie$ the derivation homotopy formulae only work for Abelian $L_\infty$ algebras, see \cite{SSS}.
 Nonetheless the derivation homotopy formulae do always work for nonsymmetric operads.
-The reason for that is that one can use the \v{C}ech cochain complex of the interval in the place of the de Rham complex, since tensoring with an associative algebra does not change the type of algebras for algebras over nonsymmetric operads.
+The reason for that is that one can use the \v{C}ech cochain complex $C_\bullet([0,1])^\vee$ in the place of the de Rham complex $\Omega$, since tensoring with an associative algebra does not change the type of algebras for algebras over nonsymmetric operads.
 The formulae

 for computing products in the \v{C}ech cochain complex of the interval naturally lead to derivation homotopies. \end{remark}